 Access permissions for each of up to 16 memory domains can be programmed.
-When a data fetch is attempted to an area of memory in violation of access permissions, the attempt is aborted and a data abort is sent to the Intel XScale® processor for exception processing.
+When a data fetch is attempted to an area of memory in violation of access permissions, the attempt is aborted and a data abort is sent to the core for exception processing.